MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - Raid configuration characteristics, internal raid errors.
 Standard storage practice may include low-level physical redundancy.
 Thus the reliability of a logical block will be better than that of an underlying physical storage.
 When using the model, one should calibrate error rates based on the implied or observed failure rates of logical blocks -- each of which may be represented by redundant physical storage.
 - Media format obsolence -- we assume good practice -- migration to new media bewfore end of life.
 - Unmanaged File Format obsolescence.
     - Management can mitigate file format obsolescence where documents are stored in multiple formats (or multiple indepent readers)  and tested for format characteristics at audit.
-Failures occur at the level an entire document, but the threat of loss could be modeled as with a block error rate implying a certain document failure rate for fixed size documents, where the number of servers represents the number of independent formats stored.
+Failures occur at the level of an entire document, but the threat of loss could be modeled as with a block error rate implying a certain document failure rate for fixed size documents, where the number of servers represents the number of independent formats stored.
-    - Unmanaged format obsolescence cannot be addressed through redundancy, etc. -- will not show on audits
+    - Unmanaged format obsolescence cannot be addressed through redundancy, etc., and will not show on audits.

 What are are not modeling
 - Sophisticated adversaries that attack the auditing mechanism